 San Gil is a small town in the state of Santander, about 8 hours north of Bogota by road.
 It’s not very popular with international visitors but that doesn’t mean it’s not worth visiting.

-In fact, visiting San Gil will put you right on the doorstep of one of the country’s top natural attractions: the Chicamocha Canyon (one of the main reasons I visited).
+Visiting San Gil will put you right on the doorstep of one of the country’s top natural attractions: the Chicamocha Canyon (one of the main reasons I visited).
 It’s commonly called the second-largest canyon in the world – after the Grand Canyon, of course.

 The landscapes there are stunning.
 One option is to take a cable car through the canyon but I think the best way to see it is from above.